 - Google is pushing mobile development right now, for obvious reasons.
 The Adwords blog continues this with its Go Mobile! series which, last week, includes optimizing for mobile with Google Analytics.

 - Somewhat similarly, e-nor has customizing your user experience with GA.
 This is basically just a bunch of ways to use GA cookies to do fun stuff with your site, such as visitor counters, and view counters.

 - Where was all this the week before last?
 Well, these will still be useful when I actually redesign our newsletter, instead of just adjusting it: Email Newsletter Design: Guidelines And Examples, which gives some great advice, though some of it is risky.
 For instance, they praise the headline “Sizzling Summer Deals”, while Mailchimp studies show that these kinds of subjects often have lower open rates.

 - Marketing Experiments has a presentation on improving email clickthrough.
 This is the same case they were talking about at Connections ’09, which was a very good presentation.

 - The Wall Street Journal is reporting that Google’s 2009 annual report names facebook, amazon, and vertical search as competitors [account required].

 - Finally, Out of my Gord continues his “the Psychology of Entertainment” series with Why We’re Hooked on Action Thrillers.
-While I like the direction he took with this (how suspense causes the release of cortisol, adrenaline and noradrenaline) the sheerly biopsych approach misses an important social aspect of the action film.
-In a society which openly promotes an ideology of empowered individualism the male power fantasy becomes a crucial part of the very idea of what it means to “be some one”.
+While I like the direction he took with this (how suspense causes the release of cortisol, adrenaline, and noradrenaline) the sheer bio psych approach misses an important social aspect of the action film.
+In a society that openly promotes an ideology of empowered individualism, the male power fantasy becomes a crucial part of the very idea of what it means to “be someone”.
 And most major American films reflect this, even the dramas.